Loading...

-Iceland’s gas stations are truly one-of-a-kind.
+If you’re renting a car in Iceland, one thing to be aware of is how and where to fuel up while on the road.
 On top of dispensing fuel, petrol stations here are a combination of coffee shops, restaurants, grocery stores, retail stores, and community centers.
-Unlike regular grocery stores and shops that operate on limited hours, gas stations are open for much longer, catering to the needs of locals and even becoming a popular place for Icelanders to gather.
+Unlike regular grocery stores and shops that operate on limited hours, gas stations are open for much longer, providing more services than you might expect!

 Most gas stations in Iceland are full-service and you have the option of either filling up your car yourself or having staff on-site do it for you.
 If you’re using a self-service station, you’ll need a credit or debit card with a PIN to fill up your car.